Pack3tL0ss/ConsolePi/README.md

 # Planned enhancements
   - Complete automation of feature to provide ssh direct to adapter discussed in [issue #119](https://github.com/Pack3tL0ss/ConsolePi/issues/119)
   - Non RPI & wsl (menu accessing all remotes) support for the installer.
-Can be done now, but normally at least portions need to be tweaked manually.
+Should work now, but needs further testing.
   - Ability to pick a non sequential port when using `rn` in menu or `consolepi-addconsole`
   - *Most excited about* launch menu in byobu session (tmux).
 With any connections in a new tab.
   - Eventually... formatting tweaks, and TUI.
 Also consolepi-commands turn into `consolepi command [options]` with auto complete and help text for all (transition to typer CLI).